-Most businesses sink or swim.
-That is to say, when a new business or brand first floats a fresh, unique idea, it will tend to either be snapped up immediately — or left untouched, unnoticed, and left to descend into the depths of obscurity.
+Most normal businesses either sink, or they swim.
+That’s to say, when a new company or brand first floats a fresh, unique idea, it will tend to either be snapped up immediately — or left untouched, unnoticed, and left to descend into the depths of obscurity.

 Magnum Marine did neither.
 But then, Magnum Marine is not a normal business.
 From its unorthodox beginnings in 1958, through multiple name and tack changes, to the hugely well-respected brand it is today, the American boatbuilder has taken more dips and detours than any other marque on the water.